 |Notes on event|

 At 09.30 hours on 21 June 1943 the Brinkburn (Master Norman Johnsen) in convoy TE-22 was hit by two of three torpedoes from U-73, exploded and sank immediately west of Algiers.
 When the U-boat later surfaced they found many damaged food cans and two 75mm shells in its transport boxes on the bridge.
-The master, 21 crew members and five gunners were lost.
-One crew member and five gunners were rescued by landing craft and a fishing vessel and landed at Algiers.
+The master, 21 crew members and seven gunners were lost.
+One crew member and one gunner were rescued by landing craft and a fishing vessel and landed at Algiers.

 If you can help us with any additional information on this vessel then please contact us.